 Instead of buying a pint, consider taking that spare change, that small bill, whatever you would consider to be the value of a “thank you beverage” and put that money into our pickle buckets, which you’ll see hanging off each nest along with one on the main stage.

+Thank you.
 See you in the stands.

 —The Timbers Army Capos, Drums and Trumpets Corps